As a landowner in Jackson County, you have a unique opportunity to help maintain and improve the health of streams and riparian areas.

 How do people change riparian areas?

-removing or damaging plants through livestock grazing , timber harvest, construction, and landscaping practices, especially in the riparian area, can harm streams.
+Removing or damaging plants through livestock grazing, timber harvest, construction, and landscaping practices, especially in the riparian area, can harm streams.
 Plants, particularly trees and shrubs near stream banks, provide shade and cool water essential for many fish species.
-They also can catch rainfall and allow it t soak slowly into the ground instead of running quickly into streams.
-Plants also prevent the formation of gullies that can result when water flows across bare soils.
-When water runoff from storms reaches stream too quickly, more rainwater, pesticides,fertilizers and sediment reach the stream in areas without riparian plants to slow and filter water.
-When streams and riparian areas are not healthy, people feel the consequences.
+They also can catch rainfall and allow it to soak slowly into the ground instead of running quickly into streams.
+Plants also help prevent the formation of gullies that can result when water flows across bare soils.
+When water runoff from storms reaches streams too quickly, more erosion and flooding occur downstream.
+More rainwater, pesticides, fertilizers and sediment reach the stream in areas without riparian plants to slow and filter water.

 |